Welcome to Part 2 of:

 13 And behold, the Lord stood above it and said: “I am the Lord God of Abraham your father and the God of Isaac; the land on which you lie I will give to you and your descendants.

 Jacob then goes on and makes this deity his Elohim to which means he makes this GOD his primary GOD of worship, or father or all other GOD’s.
-It is also note worthy of how * Moses climbs Mt Sinai to receive the ten commandments demonstrates the second key point not discussed in my first article.
+It is also noteworthy of how * Moses climbs Mt Sinai to receive the ten commandments demonstrates the second key point not discussed in my first article.
 And if you notice, this also goes back to the Sumerians and the Egyptians that predate Judaism, Yahwism, and Christianity by more than a thousand years.
-El Shaddai then simply Gets replaced, equated to, or usurped by Yahweh in Exodus to which is clear stated in Exodus 6:2-3.
+El Shaddai then simply Gets replaced, equated to, or usurped by Yahweh in Exodus to which is clearly stated in Exodus 6:2-3.
 Thus we get Yahweh being exclaimed as being greater than all other GODS in Exodus 18:11:

 Exodus 18:11 “Now I know Yahweh is greater than all other GODS”